VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 # Tutorial

-Here we will learn enough to about Neovim to configure lsp-zero `v2.0`.
+Here we will learn enough about Neovim to configure lsp-zero `v2.0`.
 We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally setup lsp-zero.

 ## Requirements